|||

 2024

 Please join the Arts Council for another incredible show in the 2024 Music in the Mountains free summer concert season!
 This week we are excited to welcome The Wood Brothers!
 The concert takes place in Len Hill Park in the Big Sky Town Center and is family-friendly and free!
 Food and beverage vendors will be available.
 Please remember that NO DOGS, NO GLASS CONTAINERS, and most importantly, NO PERSONAL FIREWORKS are allowed in the park.
-The Park opens at 6 p.m., with music starting with Big Sky’s own Buffalo Burrows at 6:15 p.m.
-The Wood Brothers take the stage at 8 p.m.
+The Park opens at 6 p.m., with music starting with Big Sky’s own Buffalo Burrows at 6:30 p.m.
+Elias Hix will then perform from 7:15-8:00.
+The Wood Brothers take the stage at 8:30 p.m.

 Tonight’s Headlining Band